yeepio/yeep/docs/methods/session.issueToken.md

-# session.create
+# session.issueToken

-`POST /api/session.create`
+`POST /api/session.issueToken`

 ## Description

-Creates new session, a.k.a. sign-in, for the designated user.
-Returns (1) an `accessToken` and (2) a `refreshToken`.

-The `accessToken` is used to authenticate the user identity in API requests that require authentication, e.g.
+Issues a new session token for the designated user.
+Session tokens are used to authenticate the user identity with subsequent API requests.

+This method is a direct equivalent to _user sign-in_.
+It is best suited for microservices and native applications.
+If you are building a web application or an SPA please consider using [session.setCookie()](./session.setCookie.md) instead, as there is no secure way for storing a session token in the browser.

+Here's a handy example of how to use the session token to authenticate against an API request:

 ```
 POST /api/user.info
-Authorization: `Bearer ${authToken}`
+Authorization: `Bearer ${token}`
 ```

-The `refreshToken` can be used to refresh the `accessToken` after the latter has expired or is about to expire.
-Use this to extend a user's session.
-See [session.refresh()](./session.refresh.md) for further info.
+All session tokens expire after specific time (as indicated by `yeep.config.js`) and require refreshing.
+Use [session.refreshToken()](./session.refreshToken.md) to extend a user's session after their token has expired or is about to expire.

+If you want to destroy a session token, a.k.a. _user sign-out_, use [session.destroyToken()](./session.destroyToken.md).

 ---